When should I call a professional for furnace repair?

-Maybe you’ve experienced problems with your home’s HVAC systems, perhaps a busted furnace or a malfunctioning AC.
-For most Bay Area homes, the furnace provides not only the “warmth” for winter heating, but it also provides air distribution for the air conditioning during the summer months.
+Maybe you’ve experienced problems with your home’s HVAC systems, perhaps a broken down furnace or a malfunctioning AC.
+For many Bay Area homes, the furnace provides not only the “warmth” for winter heating, but it also provides air distribution for the air conditioning during the summer months.
 So it’s important to remember that your furnace actually works all year long.
-Though our winters here are relatively mild, extreme temperatures (think Diablo Valley in July!) or even big temperature swings can sometimes play havoc with the cooling/heating processes.
+Though our winters here are relatively mild, extreme summer temperatures or even big temperature swings can sometimes play havoc with the cooling/heating processes.

 The thing is, there are signs and indications that you need a furnace repair—or at least thorough maintenance.
 Unfortunately, many homeowners disregard these signs until their unit malfunctions.